Matt Cutts of Google explains why your product should have its own blog or website page.

 So, put in the effort on your own product pages and provide tremendous value to those searching about the need your product fulfills.

-The possibilities are endless, but with a little bit of work upfront, you can enjoy the benefits over and over again of selling online.
+The possibilities are endless, but with a little bit of work upfront, you can enjoy the benefits over and over again.